psrenergy/psrio-docs/attributes.md

 ---

 Attributes are properties that characterize an object or, in the context of PSRIO, an expression.
-Expressions related to results of a PSR model, whose data can change over stages, scenarios and blocks, for example, have a set of attributes in PSRIO that can be useful in some tasks.
-In the example below, the thermal generation from the file `gerter` is loaded and it is possible to see from the log information some values of the attributes of this expression.
+Expressions related to results of a PSR model, whose data can change over stages, scenarios, and blocks, for example, have a set of attributes in PSRIO that can be useful in some tasks.
+In the example below, we load the thermal generation, and the log shows some expression's attributes information.

 ``` lua